housecurve/housecurve.github.io/docs/appnotes/volumio.md

 Tap <img src="/assets/img/more.png" alt="More" class="app-icon"> and select Equalize.
 HouseCurve will display the [Equalize](../manual/equalize_tool.md) tool.

-The Equalize tool generates biquad (IIR) filters to correct a saved measurement to a target curve.
-These filters can be exported as parametric equalizer settings, which is what we will use in this app note (FusionDSP also supports the impulse response (FIR filter) exported by HouseCurve).
+The Equalize tool can produce PEQ (biquad) or FIR filters to correct a saved measurement to a target curve.
+For this app note, we will use PEQ filters and export them as parametric equalizer settings (ie: Freq, Gain, Q).
+Note that FusionDSP can also support FIR filters via convolution.
+The FIR filter produced by HouseCurve has better low frequency resolution, resulting in smoother bass and nicer sound stage/imaging.
+However, this comes at a cost of higher CPU usage.

 The generation process is instantaneous, so the display automatically updates to reflect any setting change (target curve, saved measurement, filter settings, etc).